 Alcohol Inks are a relatively new medium in the fine art world.
 The highly concentrated inks come in small dropper bottles and are applied to a heat-resistant smooth surface.
 Selective amounts of rubbing alcohol are poured to dilute the pigment, and the flow of the ink is directed by a heat emboss tool that blows hot air.
 The hot air itself is what moves the ink as there are no brushes or actual contact with the surface.
 It is a bit of a science experiment depending on the order of application, the amount of ink, and the angle & closeness of the hot air.
-I like to expose the natural ink drips down the sides of the panels as a nod to the rawness of the process.
 The beauty of the finished product is the result of a give and take between artist and medium, where influence transcends control.

 Lots more process videos can be seen on my Pinterest account HERE.